 There are also plenty of great hikes in the cove but just know the nearby mountain are steep.
 Back during our first trip to Great Smoky Mountains National Park in 2010, we hiked the Rich Mountain Loop.
 It was a great hike, but boy did the uphill kick our butts.

 For those with a capable vehicle, there is also the Rich Mountain Road, which is open most of the year.
-It is an unimproved road which heads back into Townsend.
+It is an unimproved road that heads back into Townsend.
 It had just closed before we got there otherwise you would be reading a lot more about it.

 There is a lot to love about Townsend.
 The town is quiet, doesn’t have all of the crowds and mess of Gatlinburg, but still provides easy access to Great Smoky Mountains National Park.